 You were the only vehicle involved in the accident, and you’re probably assuming that it was therefore your fault and that there’s no possibility to recover compensation.

 At Ringstad Law Office, P.C., we have seen all too many injured people wrongly assume fault when they were the only driver involved in an accident.
 There are many other factors that come into play in these types of crashes, which is why you should NEVER assume fault until you have gathered all of the facts.

-Read the rest of this post, then click here to flip through our verdicts and settlements, and notice the cases where unsafe road maintenance and conditions were the cause.
+Click here to review some examples of our verdicts and settlements.
+Notice the cases where unsafe road maintenance and conditions were the cause.

 Too many people don’t pursue compensation for single-vehicle accidents when they should.
 Sure, there are some instances where it was the driver’s fault due to drowsy driving, distracted driving, excessive speed, or poor weather conditions.

-But there are just as many incidents where the driver was not at fault, or at least not entirely.
+But there are just as many incidents where the driver was not at fault in a single-vehicle accident, or at least not entirely.
 You have every right to pursue compensation for your injuries and other damages after a single-vehicle accident as you do after an accident with another vehicle or a multiple-car pile-up.